samm82/samm82/README.md

 # About Me

 Hello!
 My name is Samuel Crawford (he/him), and I am awaiting graduation from the Software Engineering program at McMaster University.
-I am the recipient of a Schulich Leader Scholarship for community leadership and academic excellence, and strive to put my skills to good use wherever I may find myself.
+I am the recipient of a Schulich Leader Scholarship for community leadership and academic excellence, and I strive to put my skills to good use wherever I may find myself.

 ## Skills
 - My areas of expertise are object-oriented design, functional programming, and software testing